adobe/acc-js-sdk/README.md

 ## Login with IMS

 The SDK also supports IMS service token with the `ofUserAndServiceToken` function.
-Pass it a user to impersonate and the IMS token.
+Pass it a user to impersonate and the IMS service token.

+In that context, the IMS service token grants admin-level privileges, and the user indicates which Campaign user to impersonate.
 ```js
 const connectionParameters = sdk.ConnectionParameters.ofUserAndPassword(
                                     "https://myInstance.campaign.adobe.com",